z0on/2bRAD_denovo/2bRAD_README.txt

 #--------------- population structure

-# Note: PCA and Admixture are not supposed to be run on data that contain clones (or genotyping replicates); manually remove them from bams list.
-If you want to detect clones, however, do keep the replicates and analyse identity-by-state (IBS) matrix (explained below)
+# Note: PCA and Admixture are not supposed to be run on data that contain clones or genotyping replicates.
+For PCA, these can be removed without rerunning ANGSD from the IBS distance matrix; but for ngsAdmix ANGSD must be rerun.

 # Generating genotype likelihoods from highly confident (non-sequencing-error) SNPs
 # set minInd to 75-80% of your total number of bams
+# if you expect very highly differentiated populations with nearly fixed alternative alleles, remove '-hwe_pval 1e-5' form FILTERS

-FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -minQ 25 -baq 1 -dosnpstat 1 -doHWE 1 -sb_pval 1e-5 -hetbias_pval 1e-5 -skipTriallelic 1 -minInd 1000 -snp_pval 1e-5 -minMaf 0.05"
+FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -minQ 25 -dosnpstat 1 -doHWE 1 -hwe_pval 1e-5 -sb_pval 1e-5 -hetbias_pval 1e-5 -skipTriallelic 1 -minInd 1000 -snp_pval 1e-5 -minMaf 0.05"
 TODO="-doMajorMinor 1 -doMaf 1 -doCounts 1 -makeMatrix 1 -doIBS 1 -doCov 1 -doGeno 32 -doVcf 1 -doPost 1 -doGlf 3"

 # Starting angsd with -P the number of parallel processes.
 Funny but in many cases angsd runs faster on -P 1